Low Power QRP CW Radio Kit

 PHONE For emergency, Pdf manual, Ham alert app, Ham2K PoLo: Portable Logger app

-In order: QRP Go-Kit, G-Case, Rose colored aluminum paddle key, X-Tenna EFHW antenna, Assortment of Head and ear phones.
+In order: QRP Go-Kit, G-Case, Rose colored aluminum paddle key, X-Tenna EFHW antenna.

 My QRP Guys LICW build and a blue plywood wire winder I made.